Approved by decision of the Board of Trustees on 25 October 2017

 Researchers undertake to conduct their research in a rigorous and independent manner and to faithfully publish the results.

 Art.
-4bis – Research integrity.
+4bis – Research integrity

 §1.
 Role of host institutions

 §2.
-Procedure for breaches of research integrity
+Procedure for breaches of scientific integrity

-- In the event of indications of a breach of research integrity by fellows of the FWO or in the framework of other research funded by the FWO, the host institution shall conduct the investigation in accordance with its own rules and send its findings to the FWO in accordance with paragraph 1.
+- In the event of indications of a breach of scientific integrity by fellows of the FWO or in the framework of other research funded by the FWO, the host institution shall conduct the investigation in accordance with its own rules and send its findings to the FWO in accordance with paragraph 1.
 The findings must be sent in a way that enables the date of sending and receipt to be established clearly and conclusively.
 The file will, therefore, preferably be sent by the university to the FWO by e-mail, fax or registered mail.

 - The FWO treats all files as strictly confidential.